How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 1. OHFSS Report (Valid Within One Year)

-This is mandatory for both Start Digital and Go Digital.
+This is required for digitalisation projects under NCSS TSS to assess organisational readiness and project alignment.
 NCSS uses it to assess:

 Digital readiness